aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 ## Service

-A `Service` instantiates a `TaskDefinition` on a `Cluster` a given number of times, optionally associating them with a load balnacer.
+A `Service` instantiates a `TaskDefinition` on a `Cluster` a given number of times, optionally associating them with a load balancer.
 Tasks that fail will automatically be restarted.

 ```ts